cs1302uga/cs1302-styleguide/README.md

      (format "check1302 %s" buffer-file-name))))
 ```

+If you want to know what any of these Emacs settings do, then you can use
+`M-x describe-variable` while in Emacs.
+When you see the "Describe variable:" prompt,
+provide the setting variable name (e.g., `make-backup-files`).

 ## Recommended Vi Configurations

 Vi/Vim can be configured in a couple different ways.
 The usual way is to edit